 Cornstarch vs clear gel.
 There is no right or wrong recipe for making apple pie filling, there are just preferences.
 When it comes to canning though, swap out the cornstarch for clear gel.
 Cornstarch doesn’t do well when canned with apple pie and it’s safer to use clear gel.
-King Arthur has a good one I prefer to use and you can purchase here.
+King Arthur has a good clear gel I prefer to use.

 Brown sugar vs granulated sugar.
 When it comes to sugars and fall baking I almost always lean towards the sweetened maple taste of brown sugar.
 This is a preference though.
 You can use either brown or granulated sugar in this recipe.

 Best Apples to Use for Filling

 Again, this choice comes down to preference on taste, which is always optional.
 I prefer to choose a mixture of firm tart and firm sweet varieties of apples for my pie filling.
 However, crisp apples, whether sweet or tart flavored are always recommended.

 A mushy apple pie just doesn’t taste as delicious.
 Choose a combination of apples, or just one type, below and you’ll end up with amazing apple pie filling.

 - Northern Spy